Wembley Arena: Returning acts

-The Grateful Dead have released recordings of complete shows from 7–8 April 1972 as part of Europe '72: The Complete Recordings.
-The Grateful Dead also performed at Wembley Arena on 31 October 1990 as part of their fall 1990 European concert tour.
+The Grateful Dead have released recordings of complete shows from April 7 and 8, 1972 as part of Europe '72: The Complete Recordings.
+The Grateful Dead also performed at Wembley Arena on October 30 and 31, and November 1, 1990 as part of their Europe 1990 concert tour.
 Bruce Hornsby accompanied the band for this concert.

 A notable attendance record was set in the early 1970s by David Cassidy in his first tour of Great Britain in 1973, when he sold out six performances in one weekend.
 The experience and the associated mass hysteria was documented in a TV special called "David Cassidy: Weekend At Wembley".

 Queen first performed at Wembley Arena from 11 to 13 May 1978 on their News of the World Tour.
 They would return on 8 to 10 December 1980 on The Game Tour, and in September 1984 on The Works Tour.

 ABBA played six sold-out concerts, from 5 to 10 November 1979.
 The shows were filmed by Swedish television for a documentary which was released in 2004 on DVD as ABBA in Concert.
 In September 2014 Universal Music released Live at Wembley Arena, featuring most of the concert of 10 November on CD, vinyl LP and digital format.
 After the tour, the members of the band talked about the warmth of the Wembley audience.
 "It was like coming home after a couple of nights," said guitarist Björn Ulvaeus.
 A finale from these concerts, "The Way Old Friends Do", is the closing track on ABBA's seventh studio album, Super Trouper.
 Vocalist Agnetha Fältskog said it was the vibe from the audience that made the track work so much better as a live performance than as a studio track.

 George Dalaras performed a sold-out concert at Wembley Arena on 27 June 1992.
 It is the biggest Greek concert ever held in United Kingdom.
 It was a personal initiative of George Dalaras in order to support Cyprus and to promote the Cyprus problem.
 Among others, Vanessa Redgrave and Georges Moustaki had taken part in the concert.

-Tina Turner is the female artist with the most shows, with 25 and with 5 at Wembley Stadium (three in 1996 and two in 2000) Cliff Richard is the male artist with the most number of shows with 61, whereas Status Quo hold the record for a rock band with 45 performances.
+Tina Turner is the female artist with the most shows, with 25.
+Cliff Richard is the male artist with the most number of shows with 61, whereas Status Quo hold the record for a rock band with 45 performances.
 Irish band Westlife are the pop band with most shows with 28.